 Program income - Program income is reported at an amount that reflects the consideration to which the Organization expects to be entitled in exchange for providing services to governments, businesses and their stakeholders, to put the UN Guiding Principles on Business and Human Rights into practice.
-These amounts are due from third party payors, as applicable, and include variable consideration and price concessions due to coverage.
+These amounts are due from third party payors, as applicable.
 Revenue is recognized as performance obligations are satisfied based on actual charges incurred in relation to total expected collections.